Radio Rewind

 In August 2001, Terry launched a media attack on Radio 1 presenters Sara Cox, host of Radio 1's breakfast show and Chris Moyles, saying; "Sara Cox in the morning and Chris Moyles for the afternoon are both in-yer-face and both sometimes in doubtful taste.
 "It is probably reflective of the downward trend in British education.
 Radio 1 has deliberately set itself to appeal to the narrowest possible age group." he added that Radio 1 bosses are catering for "the lowest common denominator" and : "they're aiming it at the groin."

 Terry's huge popularity is due in part to his professionalism and 'dry' wit.
-More than six million listeners tune in each day to his two-hour show on BBC Radio 2 at 7.30 am weekdays.
+More than six million listeners tuned in each day to his two-hour show on BBC Radio 2 at 7.30 am weekdays.

 RADIO REWIND AUDIO CLIPS